 - Your vacation will not exclude house chores

-- You’ll require special RV parking spaces
+- You’ll require unique RV parking spaces

-- RV travel may entail more restrictions than flexibility, driving and parking restrictions abound
+- RV travel may entail more restrictions than flexibility; driving and parking restrictions abound.

 - You will have to deal with sewage